bcgov/lear/oracle/ReadMe.md

 - deploy the image
 - go into deployment configuration:
 	- remove storage from /ORCL (if automatically created)
-	- create pvc with 8G (may be able to use less - 4G is used right away) and add it for /ORCL
+	- create pvc with 24G (may be able to use less - 4G is used right away, but CTST + dumpfile = ~22G) and add it for /ORCL
 - edit the .yaml for the deployment config
     - add *runAsUser:* `<userid specified in Dockerfile>` under *spec: template: spec: container: securityContext:*
 	    - this will set the userid for the container as long as it is an id within the range of your namespace (which you can find with `oc describe project <namespace name>`) and provided the id is not being used